LandonHolt94/OpenBoard-Web-Forum/README.md

 6. [Testing the API](#testing-the-api)

 ---
-**PLEASE DOWNLOAD THE FOLLOWING BEFORE PROCEEDING WITH PROJECT SETUP IF YOU HAVE ALREADY**
+**PLEASE DOWNLOAD THE FOLLOWING BEFORE PROCEEDING WITH PROJECT SETUP IF YOU HAVE NOT DONE SO ALREADY**

 [MySQL Server & MySQL Workbench]